quartznet/quartznet/readme.txt

 2. KNOWN ISSUES
 ---------------

-The version 3.0 is a work in progress and things might still change a bit as for example CoreCLR evolves.
+The version 3.0 is a work in progress and things might still change a bit.

 3. RELEASE INFO